 This recipe was created in partnership with the National Pork Board.
 Thanks for supporting me and the brands I love!

-Pure comfort food — that’s the only way to describe these sour cream pork chops!
-Inspired by my very popular Hungarian chicken paprikash recipe, this creamy pork chops recipe features a similar spicy & creamy sauce that will have you scraping the plate to get every. last. drop.
+Pure comfort food - that's the only way to describe these sour cream pork chops!
+Inspired by my very popular Hungarian chicken paprikash recipe, this hearty pork recipe features a similar spicy & creamy sauce that will have you scraping the plate to get every. last. drop.

-Which in my book is absolutely reason enough to make this delicious dinner recipe.
-But here are a few more reasons to make it for dinner tonight:
+Which in my book is absolutely reason enough to make this delicious pork paprikash dinner recipe.
+But in case you need further justification...

-✔ weeknight simple when served over egg noodles
+- Weeknight simple when served over buttery egg noodles

 These saucy pork chops are one of those easy recipes that will bring the WHOLE family to the table - which until the past few months was somewhat of a rarity around here...